cameronmaddern/pollish_app/README.md

 ## Pulling backend changes into the frontend

-To pull the latest changes from graphql execute `fetch-graphql.sh`
+To pull the latest changes from graphql execute `scripts/fetch_graphql.sh`

 This will ask for your `profile` and `API ID`